centreon/centreon-documentation/pp/integrations/plugin-packs/procedures/applications-databases-sap-hana.md

 ## Prerequisites

-To monitor Sap Hana DB, you need to install SAP Hana Linux Client.
-The client is on SAP support website (an account is needed).
+To monitor SAP Hana DB, you need to install the SAP Hana Linux Client.
+The client is available on SAP support website (an account is needed).

 ``` shell